rcaelers/workrave-website/content/en/docs/breaks/_index.md

 When it is time to take a break, Workave will first gently announce the break by means of a small non-intrusive window.
-This window will automatically move out of the way if you choose to ignore it, for exmple to finish your current activity.
+This window will automatically move out of the way if you choose to ignore it, for example to finish your current activity.

 ![Microbreak prelude window](/images/screenshots/prelude-microbreak.png)